-Zinc poisoning is pretty rare.
+Zinc poisoning is quite rare.

-Low levels of copper in your system can cause problems with your bone marrow, and then lead to a gradual degradation of the spinal cord.
+Low levels of Copper in your system can cause problems with your bone marrow, and then lead to a gradual degradation of the spinal cord.
 This can then result in nerve damage that may be crippling.

-The main source of zinc was from dentures adhesive creams such as Fixodent or Poligrip.
+The main source of Zinc was from dentures adhesive creams such as Fixodent or Poligrip.

-it was the patients with old, poorly fitting dentures using wildly excessive amounts of the adhesive in an attempt to get their bad dentures to stay in place.
+It was the patients with old, poorly fitting dentures using wildly excessive amounts of the adhesive in an attempt to get their bad dentures to stay in place.
 Some of them were using 2 or 3 tubes each week!
 Normally ONE tube should last 6 - 8 weeks.

 The irony is that the cost of using dental adhesives in this way quickly exceeds the cost of new, better-fitting dentures.
 These folk would have been much better off getting new better-fitting dentures.